 CORID Application and Approval Procedures

-- Submission of an Annual Renewal Report is required no later than two weeks prior to the designated renewal date.
-E-mail reminders are automatically sent to the Principal Investigator, Course Director or designee beginning two months prior to the renewal date.
-Annual approval is required to continue the activity;
+- Submission of an Annual Renewal Request is required prior to expiration date of the current CORID application.
+E-mail reminders are automatically sent to the Principal Investigator, Course Director or approaved designee 30 days prior to the CORID expiration date.
+Annual approval is required to continue the activity.